A teacher and a child working together at a classroom table

 About This Program

-• The M.Ed. in Communication Sciences & Disorders (CSD) program consists of both academic preparation and clinical training.
+• The M.Ed. in communication sciences and disorders (CSD) program consists of both academic preparation and clinical training.
 Both components are focused on developing the knowledge and skills needed for a career as a practicing speech-language pathologist (SLP).

 • Students begin the graduate program by attending classes at the University of Virginia in Charlottesville, Virginia while simultaneously initiating their clinical training in the Sheila C. Johnson Center (SJC), our in-house multidisciplinary clinic that services patients from central Virginia and across the Commonwealth seeking diagnostic or treatment services from speech-language pathologists, audiologists, counselors, and/or literacy specialists.
 SJC is where our CSD graduate students learn core clinical competencies.